 The Legend Of The Bell Witch

 In 1804, farmer John Bell and his family settled in northern Robertson County in Tennessee and became prosperous members of the community.
 In the summer of 1817, a cruel presence began haunting them.
-They saw strange animals on the property and heard knocking from within, and outside, the house, chains being dragged through rooms, and all sorts of gurgling and choking sounds.
+They saw strange animals on the property, heard knocking from within, and outside, the house, chains being dragged through rooms, and all sorts of gurgling and choking sounds.

 After a year, Bell confided his troubles in a neighbor and a committee was formed to investigate.
-The presence became known as the Bell Witch, and her power grew with the crowds that came to feel her power and, eventually, it was said, speak to her.
+The presence became known as the Bell Witch, and her power grew along with the crowds that came to feel her power and, eventually, it was said, speak to her.
 Though she never assumed corporeal form, many claim to have spoken to the Bell Witch.

-After John Bell's death in 1820 and the dissolution of his daughter's engagement the following year, the witch promised to return in seven years.
+After John Bell's passing in 1820 and the dissolution of his daughter's engagement the following year, the witch promised to return in seven years.
 She kept her word, spending a few weeks with Bell's son in 1828, discussing the past and future.
-She said there was a reason Bell had to die, but she never revealed her motive.
+She said there was a reason Bell had to perish, but she never revealed her motive.

 The Ghost Bride Of Rotherwood Mansion

-The Rotherwood Mansion of Kingsport was built by successful plantation owner and town founder Frederick Ross, who had a daughter named Rowena.
+The Rotherwood Mansion of Kingsport was built by plantation owner and town founder Frederick Ross, who had a daughter named Rowena.
 Rowena's life was plagued by tragedy.
-Her first love died in a boating accident on the day of their wedding, and her second husband died of yellow fever.
+Her first love perished in a boating mishap on the day of their wedding, and her second husband passed of yellow fever.

 Chapel Hill Cemetery, Where Light Plays Diabolical Tricks On Your Eyes

-A nearby church, built on the site of an older church, which, as luck would have it, was built on top of, or at least very near, a Native American burial mound (hate it when that happens), is plagued by walking shadows with no discernable light source.
+A nearby church, built on the site of an older church, which, as luck would have it, was reportedly built on top of, or at least very near, a Native American cemetery, is plagued by walking shadows with no discernable light source.

 This old haunted auditorium in Nashville is famous for hosting some of the biggest names in country music throughout the years.
-The ghost of Hank Williams Sr. supposeldy haunts the place; he's been seen backstage and a white mist that's believed to be him singing was once seen taking center stage.
+The ghost of Hank Williams Sr. supposedly haunts the place; he's been seen backstage and a white mist that's believed to be him singing was once seen taking center stage.
 Others have noted several other presences on the property throughout the years, and the venue is associated with the Opry Curse, which many say led to the untimely demises of numerous country artists.